Yu-Group/imodels-experiments/readme.md

 # Documentation

-Follow these steps to benchmark a new model:
+Follow these steps to benchmark a new (supervised) model.
+If you want to benchmark something like feature importance or unsupervised learning, you will have to make more substantial changes (mostly in `01_fit_models.py`)

-1. Write the sklearn-compliant model (init, fit, predict, predict_proba for classifiers) and add it somewhere in imodels
+1. Write the sklearn-compliant model (init, fit, predict, predict_proba for classifiers) and add it somewhere in a local folder or in `imodels`
-2. Update configs - create a new folder mimicking an existing folder (e.g. `config.saps`)
+2. Update configs - create a new folder mimicking an existing folder (e.g. `config.shrinkage`)
    1. Select which datasets you want by modifying `datasets.py` (datasets will be downloaded locally automatically later)
    2. Select which models you want by editing a list similar to `models.py`
 3. run `01_fit_models.py`